 Notification Timeline: Notification must be provided “without unreasonable delay.”

-Data Format: Electronic.
+Data Format: Electronic and physical.

 Citations: N.C.
 Gen. Stat. §§ 75-61, 75-65.